-Behavior of one way and two way slabs.
+Behaviour of one way and two way slabs.
 Design of one way and two way slabs for various edge conditions.

-Torsion effects.
-Design of simply supported and fixed circular slabs subjected to uniformly distributed loads.
+UNIT III LIMIT STATE DESIGN OF CIRCULAR SLABS AND STAIRCASES 6 Design of simply supported and fixed circular slabs subjected to uniformly distributed loads.

 Types of staircases.
 Design of dog legged staircase.